Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Quercetin?

-For immune function, a large trial of over 1,000 participants found that 1,000mg/day for 12 weeks reduced the severity of upper respiratory infections and sick days in physically stressed adults.
-The immune benefit is most relevant for athletes and people under heavy physical stress rather than the general population.
+For immune support, a large trial of over 1,000 participants found that 1,000mg a day for 12 weeks cut the severity of upper respiratory infections and the number of sick days in physically stressed adults.
+The catch is who that applies to: athletes and people under heavy physical load, not the average person who just wants to dodge a cold.

 Does It Work?
 The Evidence